sydrawat01/sydrawat01/README.md

 <img align='right' src="./72178-man-working-under-lamp-light.gif" width="230">

-Prior to my studies at Northeastern, I worked as a Senior Software Engineer in the PAAS team for Ericsson, Hungary as an Embedded Software developer and as a Front-End developer for Uber at Wipro Ltd.
+Prior to my studies at Northeastern, I worked as a Senior Software Engineer in the PaaS team for Ericsson, Hungary as an Embedded Software developer and as a Front-End developer for Uber at Wipro Ltd.

 I was mainly involved in the development and maintenance of Ericsson's commercial router series codenamed NightHawk 8801.
 For a short period of time, I was a part of Uber's internal dashboard team, where we built various dashboards for their teams.